 GPU Utilization Reporting

 This guide shows how to configure, collect, and visualize GPU utilization metrics for jobs running on your HPC cluster.
-Once this is enabled, you will be able to see the utilization of GPUs over the entire length of the job in the Admin panel.
+Once enabled, GPU utilization data will be visible in node hover cards on the dashboard and in the historical job data views.

 Prerequisites